spencer-tassone/RiverineHeatwaves/README.md

 ## Background
-Analysis of riverine heatwaves throghout the USA between 1996-2021 using United States Geological Survey (USGS) data.
+Analysis of riverine heatwaves throughout the USA between 1996-2021 using United States Geological Survey (USGS) data.
 Examining how heatwaves vary based on stream order, discharge, region, season, time, and position in landscape relative to a reservoir.

 ## The analysis flows as follows:
 1. DataPull.R